 What we can do right now is offer ways to better understand your energy use, and perhaps better manage your electricity costs.
 At uinet.com you can find free tools for energy management, budget and payment plans for your bills, information on how you can choose a different energy supplier and information on other sources of assistance.
 In addition, you can call us at 800-722-5584, Monday through Friday, from 7:00 am – 7:00 pm.

-Above all, we are here to help our customers, and are committed to making sure everyone is aware of the tools available, including payment plans, arrearage management programs, and other resources that can help customers manage their energy use and reduce the impact to their bill.
+Corona Energy is here to help make sure everyone is aware of the tools available, including payment plans, arrearage management programs, and other resources that can help customers manage their energy use and reduce the impact to their bill.